alan-wade/mkdocs-website/README.md

 ## Deployment

-I recommend publishing your site with GitHub Pages.
-If you want to keep your repo private, you need a GitHub Pro subscription.
-Public repos can be deployed with a free GitHub account.

 1. Push your repository to GitHub
 2. Follow the instructions here: [Publishing your site](https://squidfunk.github.io/mkdocs-material/publishing-your-site/)
 3. Set up the GitHub actions for your project